 Prepare and share

-What happens to the research data when they have been collected, processed and analysed?
+What happens to the research data when they have been collected, processed and analyzed?
 Here we describe what you need to do to make the data from your project reusable for new research.
 You can also learn more about licenses, PID, the FAIR data principles, and what open access to data really means.

 Data management plan